VPeti1/FlexPkg/README.md

 # How to install on Windows?
 ## Download the installer.exe file from the 'wininstall' folder
 Warning!
-This file dosnt contain a signiture so defender might detect a false positive
+This file dosnt contain a signiture so your antivirus might detect a false positive
 ## Run the file as an administrator

 # How to install on Linux?